 The government worked closely with community stakeholders and partners -

-including the City of Windsor and the United Way of Windsor-Essex County - to
+including the City of London, the United Way of London/Middlesex and community

 Disponible en français